So, what are bonds? They’re basically cashing in on IOUs.

 What to consider when investing in bonds

-Like any investment, when considering bonds, take into account your personal goals and think about:
+Like any investment, take into account your personal goals and think about:

-Corporate bonds are usually a riskier option than government bonds, as companies are more likely to go bankrupt or default on their obligations.
+Corporate bonds are usually a riskier option than government ones, as companies are more likely to go bankrupt or default on their obligations.
 Still, if a company is liquidated, bondholders get paid first.

-Government bonds are issued all the time, which so there are more of them available than corporate bonds.
+Government bonds are issued all the time, so there are more of them available than corporate ones.
 In comparison, the market for corporate bonds is often illiquid, meaning there aren’t always many buyers and sellers.